infumap/infumap/tools/gpu/text_embedding/README.md

 1. creates `tools/gpu/text_embedding/.venv`
 2. installs Python dependencies
 3. starts the FastAPI service
-4. downloads the compatible model into the local model cache on first startup
+4. downloads the compatible model into the configured or default model cache on first startup

 ## Important Environment Variables